You have no items in your shopping cart.

-Wolf netting 120cm tall with builders’ damp-course below the bottom line.
+The Ultimate Chicken netting 145cm tall with builders’ damp-course below the bottom line.
 Bait was used.

 Runs two to five were linked to a 12v hotShock A15 energiser that registered 8000v when running on all the fences and nets.
 The bait stations were treated with a proprietary gravy mix twice weekly for three weeks and then left untreated on the fence thereafter.
 The ground between the runs was cleared by a harrow so that incoming spoor and reactions could be assessed.
 The chickens and trials were inspected on a daily basis.
 The birds were fed and watered daily.
 The trial ran during May/July when vixen would be actively feeding cubs.

 The first fox inspection occurred on night 3 when he tested a bait station on the Wolf net.
 His tracks indicated he got a shock and departed.